-The Remuneration Committee is composed of a majority of Independent Non-executive Directors and is chaired by Mr. Robert Hinman Getz (who has been appointed as chairman of the Remuneration Committee effective from 11 August 2021) with the other members being Mr. Peter David Sullivan and Mr. Camille Jojo.
+The Remuneration Committee is composed of a majority of Independent Non-executive Directors and is chaired by Mr. Robert Hinman Getz with the other members being Mr. Peter David Sullivan, Mr. Camille Jojo and Ms. Virginia Davis Wilmerding (who has been appointed as a member of the Remuneration Committee with effect from 1 March 2023).

-The responsibilities of the Remuneration Committee include, but not limited to, developing and administering a fair and transparent procedure for setting policy on the overall human resources strategy of the Group and the remuneration of Directors and senior management of the Group, and determining their remuneration packages, on the basis of their merit, competence and qualifications, and having regard to individual performance, the Company's operating results and return to shareholders, and comparable market statistics.
-The Remuneration Committee makes recommendations to the Board on the remuneration packages of Executive Directors and senior management, including, without limitation, base salaries, benefits in kind, incentive payments and grants, and consults the Chairman and/or Chief Executive Officer for the proposals of other Executive Directors' remuneration packages.
-The Remuneration Committee also makes recommendations to the Board on the remuneration of Non-executive Directors and Independent Non-executive Directors.
-The Remuneration Committee reports directly to the Board on its decisions or recommendations and with access to sufficient resources and professional advice if necessary.
+The Remuneration Committee develops and administers fair and transparent procedures for setting policy on the overall human resources strategy of the Group, including those related to the remuneration of the Group's Directors and senior management.
+The Remuneration Committee is responsible for recommending the remuneration packages of Directors and senior management of the Group taking into account their merit, competence and qualifications, individual performance, the Company's operating results and return to shareholders, and considering relevant market practices.
+The Remuneration Committee makes recommendations to the Board on the remuneration packages of Executive Directors and grants, and consults the Chairman and/or Chief Executive Officer (CEO) for the proposals of other Executive Directors' remuneration packages.
+The Remuneration Committee also makes recommendations to the Board on the remuneration Committee also makes recommendations to the Board on the Committee also makes recommendations to the Board on the Committee also makes recommendations to the Board on the Committee also makes recommendations to the Board on the Committee also makes recommendations to the Board on the remuneration Committee also makes recommendations to the Board on the Committee also makes recommendations to the Board on the remuneration Committee also makes recommendations to the Board on the remuneration function of Non-executive Directors and Independent Non-executive Directors.
+The Remuneration Committee reports directly to the Board on its decisions or recommendations.